 If you do choose to visit your daughter, visitation is open during Rest Hour the third week of each term:

-You should plan to arrive at Camp by 2:00 P.M.
+You should plan to arrive at Camp by 2:00 pm on the day of your visit.
 Your camper will receive a note in the mail asking her to come to the Log Cabin Office to greet her visitors, and you will be able to spend all of Rest Hour together.
 At 3:00, you may may greet her friends and counselors at Store.
 All visitors will be asked to leave by 3:15 so that girls can get to their 4th period activities on time.

 In order to minimize disruption of the Camp program and protect campers, there are a few visitation guidelines we ask you to follow: